SirSaleh/Portfolio/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy the project to the github pages

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+You can find the nextjs.yml file in the .github/workflows directory, which contains GitHub actions to build the Next.js application and deploy it on GitHub Pages.
+Feel free to fork the project for your own use or to make contributions.